 make it possible to go to see him.
 But even if it had been otherwise I do not think I should have intruded myself among the theosophists, because they, like all other children of god, look upon me with suspicion.
-In former incarnations I must have sinned greatly, for, though I keep myself as mum as an oyster, all children of god look upon me as upon a christ-slaying jew.
-I have scarcely any friends in this land."
-My friends are in Asia, and they are not children of god.
+In former incarnations I must have sinned greatly, for, though I keep myself as mum ety would in time give birth to as an oyster, all children of god look a Church.
+And I have lately upon me as upon a christ-slaying jew. learnt that many of the warm- I have scarcely any friends in this land. not children of god.
 A hindu volunteered once to say to me : "In India every ragged and naked ascetic and mendicant would be your friend.
-What a host of them you would have !"
-As he was in earnest, it is plain that the children of god in the Society cannot but look upon me with suspicion.
+What he was in earnest, it is plain that the children of god in the Society cannot but look upon me with suspicion.
 Still, I suppose that Olcott, being a buddhist and a "round, universal man," would not have been shy of me.